bseltz-cohesity/scripts/linux/backupNow/README.md

 ## Download the tool

-Run these commands from PowerShell to download the script(s) into your current directory
+Run these commands from bash to download the tool into your current directory

 ```bash
 # Begin download commands